jknightlab/eqtl-intro/slides/eqtl-analysis.md

 * The major sources of variation in gene expression data are (usually) not genetic.
 * Can remove non-genetic sources of variation by including the3 first $k$ PCs into the model.

+## Practical considerations

+* Not obvious how many PCs to include in model.
-* But need to look out for PCs that *do* correlate with genotype.
+* Need to look out for PCs that *do* correlate with genotype.

+. . .

+* Beware of data formatting issues.
+* Data should be centred and scaled prior to PCA.

 # *Hands-on* : Dealing with real data